ViktorZhurbin/js-notes/Functions/Function Expression VS Function Declaration.md

 };
 ```

-In case of object methods, an ordinary function is initialized with its own `this=undefined`, which shadows `this` of the object:
+In case of object methods, an ordinary function is initialized with its own `this`:
 ```js
 const person = {
     name: 'Jill',